-I’m sure you’ve all heard that raspberry leaf tea is good for women to drink during their pregnancy.
+I’m sure you’ve all heard that raspberry leaf tea is good for women to drink during pregnancy.
 But do you know why?
-Well studies have shown that it can actually help make labor faster with fewer complications and interventions during birth.
+Studies have shown that it can actually help make labor faster with fewer complications and interventions during birth.
 Pretty amazing!

-Another study found that women who regularly consumed raspberry leaf tea were less likely to go past their due date or give birth prematurely.
-They were also less likely to need their water broken by medical staff–artificial rupture of membranes (AROM)– or require a cesarean section, forceps or vacuum delivery.
-Because of all of these benefits I tried my best to drink 1-3 cups a day once I entered my second trimester, which is the standard recommendation.
+Another study found that women who regularly consumed raspberry leaf tea were less likely to go past their baby’s due date or give birth prematurely.
+They were also less likely to need their water broken by medical staff–artificial rupture of membranes (AROM)— or require a cesarean section, forceps, or vacuum delivery.
+Because of these benefits, I tried my best to drink 1-3 cups a day once I entered my second trimester, which is the standard recommendation.
 (Consult with your healthcare provider first.)

-If you’re still not convinced on giving raspberry leaf tea a try, here are a few other incredible benefits for the expecting and postpartum woman:
+If you’re still not convinced about giving raspberry leaf tea a try, here are a few other incredible benefits for the expecting and postpartum woman:

-- It can potentially help reduce morning sickness.
+- It can potentially help reduce morning sickness1.

-- It improves the effectiveness of your contractions.
+- It improves the effectiveness of your contractions2.

 - It reduces pain during labor and after birth.

-- Because raspberry leaf tea helps strengthen and tone your uterus and pelvic floor it can cause your labor to be shorter and less painful.
+- Because raspberry leaf tea helps strengthen and tone your uterus and pelvic floor, it can cause your labor to be shorter and less painful2.

 - It’s beneficial to VBAC moms.

 - Women who have previously had C-sections have a higher chance of uterine rupture than women who haven’t.
-By regularly drinking raspberry leaf tea, women attempting a VBAC can have a stronger uterus, which can help reduce their chances of uterine rupture and help achieve their goal of a VBAC (vaginal birth after cesarean).
+By regularly drinking raspberry leaf tea, women attempting a VBAC can have a stronger uterus2, which can help reduce their chances of uterine rupture and help achieve a VBAC (vaginal birth after cesarean).

-- It has a high mineral count so it helps bring in breast milk.
+- It has a high mineral count, helping bring in breast milk3.

 2. Birth Ball

-A birthing ball is essentially an exercise ball that we can not only use to get our bodies in shape, but also use during pregnancy, labor and postpartum.
+A birthing ball is essentially an exercise ball that we can use to get our bodies in shape and use during pregnancy, labor, and postpartum.
 I highly recommend that you get and use a birthing ball during all of these phases.
 If you’re curious how using a birth ball during pregnancy can be helpful, here are some of the benefits:

 - It encourages optimal fetal positioning.

 - How does it do this?
-Well, when you sit on a birthing ball you aren’t able to slouch so you have to sit with good, proper posture.
-Keeping your core engaged and having good posture helps keep your body in alignment and that encourages your baby to be in the best position for labor and birth.
-When your baby is in a good position, it helps your labor progress faster and allows you to have a less painful and more enjoyable birth!
+Well, when you sit on a birthing ball, you aren’t able to slouch, so you have to sit with good, proper posture.
+Keeping your core engaged and having good posture helps keep your body in alignment, and that encourages4 your baby to be in the best position for labor and birth.
+When your baby is in a good position, it helps your labor progress faster and allows you to have a less painful5 and more enjoyable birth!

 - It opens your pelvis and hips to encourage your baby to drop lower into your pelvis.

-- By doing figure 8’s and hip circles while sitting on the birth ball, it can encourage labor to begin on its own.
+- Doing figure 8’s and hip circles while sitting on the birth ball can encourage labor to begin on its own.

-- Of course this is only assuming that the woman is near her due date and both the woman’s body and baby are ready.
-This will not cause you to go into preterm labor.
+- Of course, this assumes that the woman is near her due date and both the woman’s body and baby are ready.
+There is no evidence that this will cause you to go into preterm labor.

 If you’re wondering what size birthing ball you should purchase, here is what we recommend: